saylesss88/nix-book/src/flakes/specialisations_4.6.md

 ## Use Cases for Specialisations

-- Hardware Profiles: Enable/disable drivers or services for specific hardware (e.g., eGPU, WiFi, or SR-IOV setups)
+- **Hardware Profiles**: Enable/disable drivers or services for specific hardware (e.g., eGPU, WiFi, or SR-IOV setups)

-- Desktop Environments: Quickly switch between different desktop environments or compositors (e.g., GNOME, Plasma, Niri)
+- **Desktop Environments**: Quickly switch between different desktop environments or compositors (e.g., GNOME, Plasma, Niri)

-- Testing: Safely try out unstable packages, new kernels, or experimental features without risking your main environment
+- **Testing**: Safely try out unstable packages, new kernels, or experimental features without risking your main environment

-- User Separation: Create profiles for different users, each with their own settings, packages, and auto-login
+- **User Separation**: Create profiles for different users, each with their own settings, packages, and auto-login

-- Secure Environments: Combine with encrypted partitions for more secure, isolated setups
+- **Secure Environments**: Combine with encrypted partitions for more secure, isolated setups

 ## Securely Separated Contexts with NixOS Specialisations

-I will just explain it here for completeness, if you want to implement this I recommend following:
+I will just explain the concept here for completeness, if you want to implement this I recommend following:

 [Tweag Hard User Separation with NixOS](https://www.tweag.io/blog/2022-11-01-hard-user-separation-with-nixos/)